nuxt/website-v2/content/es/lts.md

 From a technical perspective, Nuxt 2 is a stable and battle-tested piece of technology.
 If it is serving you well now, it will continue to do so for the foreseeable future.

-Nuxt 2.17 will be the maintained release before EOL hits, so if you intend to stay on Nuxt 2, you should at least upgrade to Nuxt 2.17.
+Nuxt 2.17 is the currently maintained release before EOL hits, so if you intend to stay on Nuxt 2, you should at least upgrade to Nuxt 2.17.
+We probably will ship Nuxt 2.18 before December if we need to address important issues before reaching EOL.

 ## Security & Compliance